austinhutchen/racePace/README.md

 # racePace
-A fast, accessible IOS application that allows you to calculate your running page offline, thanks to the wondering of caching.
+A fast, accessible IOS application that allows you to calculate and save your running paces offline, thanks to the wonders of caching.